bruh-moment-0/ssfss/README.md

-# ssfss version 3.1
+# ssfss version 3.2
-super secure file storage system, uses advanced encryption standard in galois/counter mode (aes-gcm) with argon2id for secure text, file and folder encryption, featuring a graphical user interface.
+super secure file storage system, uses advanced encryption standard in galois/counter mode (aes-gcm) with argon2id for secure text, file and folder encryption, featuring a graphical user interface. see the update logs from the information area in the program.

 ## features
 - highly secure – if you protect your `.skey` and its master key, not even the cia, fbi, nsa, or any other entity can decrypt your data